 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair category 1

 Notes No obvious evidence of significant movement noted within the limitations of the inspection.

 Dampness, rot and infestation

-Repair category 2
+Repair category 1

-Notes There is evidence of wood boring insect infestation in the roof space.
-A timber/specialist contractor can advise further.
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.